mmahmoodictbd/unloadbrain/about.md

 permalink: /about
 ---

 Hi!
-I’m Mahmood, a software engineer, originally from Bangladesh, currently living in Netherlands with my wife.
+I’m Mahmood, a software engineer, originally from Bangladesh, living in Netherlands with my wife.
 I love working with anything that has something to do with code.

 #### How I spend my spare time?
 - I write code.
 Because I can or I've no life.
+- Read books and watch Netflix.
 - Think about the singularity, upload myself to the internet.
-- Read books and watch Netflix.
 - I also do mentoring, if you want to be an apprentice, contact.
 No money involve.

 #### Contact